Matt52/bayesian-testing/README.md

 Class for Bayesian A/B test for delta-lognormal data (log-normal with zeros).
 Delta-lognormal data is typical case of revenue per session data where many sessions have 0 revenue but non-zero values are positive numbers with possible log-normal distribution.
+To handle this data, the calculation is combining binary bayes model for zero vs non-zero "conversions" and log-normal model for non-zero values.

 ```python
 import numpy as np